The Sicilian (film)

 The Sicilian is a 1987 epic historical crime film directed by Michael Cimino.
-The film was adapted by Steve Shagan, and later rewritten by Cimino and Gore Vidal from Mario Puzo's 1984 novel of the same name.
-Christopher Lambert stars as Salvatore Giuliano, the infamous bandit who tried to liberate early 1950s Sicily from Italian rule.
-The film also stars Terence Stamp, Joss Ackland, John Turturro and Barbara Sukowa.
+It was adapted by Steve Shagan from Mario Puzo's 1984 novel of the same name, and later rewritten by Cimino and Gore Vidal, who deviated heavily from it.
+Resultantly, the film bears little to no resemblance to its source material.
+Christopher Lambert stars as Salvatore Giuliano, the infamous bandit who tried to liberate early 1950s Sicily from Italian rule and make it an American state.